 Nothing welcomes guests to your home like a fresh pine wreath or swag on your front door.
-The colors and scents are so fresh and inviting, and they are a great way to use what nature gives us to decorate with.
-This year, forget buying a pricey store bought arrangement; why not try making your own instead?
+The colours and scents are so bright and inviting, and they are a great way to use what nature gives us to decorate with.
+This year, forget buying a pricey store-bought arrangement; why not try making your own instead?

 - Assorted pine branches, fresh